OpenZWave/python-openzwave/docs/EXAMPLES.rst

 For the developpers : this a good example on how to use the api.
 Update are sent to uwird widget using louie notifications.
-ZWave data updates are done ine the set, add, delete, remove, ... methods.
+ZWave data updates are done in the set, add, delete, remove, ... methods.

 api_demo